-The best digital photo frames can help you celebrate the best moments by putting your most cherished memories on display, either for yourself at home or to share with family and friends.
-The best digital photo frames are also a great way to stay connected with loved ones as we continue social distancing.
+The best digital photo frames put your cherished memories front and center, either for your own enjoyment or to display for others.
+The best digital photo frames not only show off your favorite images, they are also a great way to stay connected with loved ones while social distancing continues.

 Many of the best digital picture frames are accompanied by apps that are compatible with popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
 Some apps even connect to multiple frames, so you can set up designated contacts to contribute to your frame, and send new images to the screen automatically via email or Wi-Fi.